Admission Denied for Failure to 'Address Criminal Past'

 On his most recent application, he was more direct about taking responsibility.
 He testified that at the time of his earlier applications, he had not "forgiven [himself] for what [he] had done."
 He said that he was now ready to take full responsibility, though he said he was no longer "that person" who committed the crimes.
 He also continued to say that he went back in the apartment and removed the gag.

-The majority of the First Department panel said that it did not believe that the applicant was truly remorseful, and therefore denied his application.
+Tom wrote in the majority opinion that he did not believe that the applicant was truly remorseful, and therefore denied his application.